astoeckel/si446x-driver/README.md

 ## Usage with a Raspberry Pi

-The `main.cpp` provided with this repository brings the transceiver on a to a transmit-only state with a frequency of 443.92 MHz.
+The `main.cpp` provided with this repository brings the transceiver to a transmit-only state with a frequency of 443.92 MHz.
 In the test setup, the Si443x chip is located on a [RFM26W](https://www.pollin.de/p/funkmodul-hoperf-rfm26w-433-mhz-tx-rx-810311) module, and the carrier is toggled on ond off using the GPIO3 input.
 This